 It does have credit limits.
 The limits are determined by the cardholder's credit score, credit age, and income at the time of application.
-Credit limits as low as $50 have been self-reported by cardholders, with limits of over $15,000 also being reported.
+Cardholders have reported credit limits as low as $50 and as high as $15,000.

 Unlike many other credit cards, only one person may use the digital card.
 Each individual in a household must apply for their own Apple credit card if they wish to use it.